The 20 Best Fruitcakes to Order Online 2022

 Order fruitcake online via Amazon Assumption Abbey Fruitcake in Traditional Tin, 2 lbs ($42.00 for 2 lb gift tin with free Prime shipping).

-You can’t buy this fruitcake until October 2021—we checked and as of October 6, 2021 they are available right now!
+You can’t buy this fruitcake until October.
 Chef Becky of Frog Hollow Farms starts making this fruit cake in mid-September and finishes up in mid-November.
 No candied or colored fruits here!
 The refined ingredient list begins with sulfur-free dried organic peaches, cherries, and candied orange peels made in the Frog Hollow Farm kitchen.
 The fruits are mixed with walnuts and are soaked in rum overnight before the cakes are made.
 The leftover rum from the macerated fruits is then added to the batter and is sprinkled over the cakes as they come out of the oven.
 When cool, the cakes are wrapped in cheesecloth that has been soaked in rum.
 Yes, we used the word rum three times in this short description.
 That’s why Chef Becky insists these cakes sit for 3 weeks to a month before they are shipped to allow the cakes time to mellow.

 These fruitcakes are small, approximately 5.5 inches in diameter, but each weigh in at 22.5 ounces, enough to serve 8 to 10 very happy people.
 The cake arrives wrapped in cheesecloth nestled in a lovely, reusable gold tin.
 This is fruitcake at its refined, time-honored best.
 Seriously buy these early or, if last year is any indication, you will miss out.
 The rum keeps them shelf-stable in their tin at room temperature for months!
 No need to refrigerate.
 Available now only from Frog Hollow Farms.
 10% off your first purchase!